Mickey Diamond, a third-generation farmer in Jay, Florida, grows peanuts and cotton on JM Diamond Farm, his 1,600-acre operation.

 Mickey has made it his business to keep up with the latest ag tools and technology.
 Back in 1995, he was the ﬁrst farmer in Santa Rosa County to plant BT cottonseed, an early contender in the genetically-modiﬁed category.
 He was also one of the ﬁrst local growers to adopt on-farm peanut pod blasting, a method of determining peanut maturity.
 “If you don’t evolve, you’re going to get left behind,” he said.

-Mickey is particularly interested in the newest strategies for conservation.
+Mickey is particularly interested in the newest strategies for conservation and making his operation more resilient to climate risks.
 This curiosity led him and a neighbor to become the ﬁrst farmers in their county to try strip-tilling.
 “People told us we’d lost our minds,” Mickey said.
 “But it worked great.
 We invested in more equipment the next year and we continue to farm with strip-tilling today.”

 Once Mickey’s neighbors saw how his soil held moisture during dry weather, and how this new technique prevented soil erosion and reduced costs, they wanted to try it for themselves.
 In fact, his neighbors were so interested, that Santa Rosa soon boasted the most strip-tilled acres of any county in the state of Florida.